Filters- Some air purifiers clean the air by having it pass through a filter to remove odors and airborne particles.

 Ionizing Purifiers- These air purifiers use a method called corona discharge to create charged molecules called ions.

 The corona discharge is a small but intense electrical field.
 Molecules passing through it will pick up an additional electron, giving the molecule a negative charge, the negatively charged particle are electrostatically attracted to the airborne molecules with positive charge. (like a magnet)

 Ozone Generators- An ozone generator works much like an ionizing purifier, but it is designed to alter molecules of oxygen and turn them into ozone, a molecule made up of three oxygen atoms.
 While most of this oxygen recombines into dioxygen, some atoms create ozone.
 Home should be vacated, during treatment.

 Adsorbents- Many purifiers incorporate an adsorbent material to soak up odors, fumes, and chemicals in the air.

-The following links will provide you with additional information on indoor air purification products and methods to keep your home healthy.
+The following links will provide you with additional information on indoor air purification products.

 6 Best House Odor Eliminating Products

 5 Ways To Make The Air In Your Home Healthier